MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/design-high-availability-and-disaster-recovery.md

 A SCOM Managed Instance by architecture is zone redundant.
 Zones are smaller subsets of individual regions with each region housing about two or three zones.

 This means that if a zone in a region becomes unavailable, the SCOM Managed Instance will still be available.
-We achieve zone redundancy by deploying the SCOM Managed Instance service resources in a secondary region that is separate from the primary region chosen during instance creation.
+We achieve zone redundancy by deploying the SCOM Managed Instance service resources in a secondary region that is separate from the primary region, chosen during instance creation.

 For example, if you decide to create a SCOM managed instance in West Europe, we deploy a parallel set of SCOM Managed Instance service resources in another region such as North Europe.
 The resources in the secondary region are same as the resources in the primary region, which helps the service to be highly available.

-All these operations are carried out without any user involvement and ensure that the SCOM Managed Instance service is region redundant.
+All these operations are carried out without any user involvement and ensures that the SCOM Managed Instance service is region redundant.

 ## Next steps